Carecup/mystical-appointments/DEPLOY_DOCKER.md

 # Deploying mystical-appointments with Docker Compose

-This project ships with a `docker-compose.yml` that sets up the application, a local Supabase instance and PostgreSQL.
+This project ships with a `docker-compose.yml` that sets up the application and a PostgreSQL database.
 Everything runs locally in containers.

 ## Build & Run